Discover 5 Beautiful Garden Styles

 The penultimate example of a French Garden would be the garden at Versailles.
 Versailles was the home of an array of French Royals and its exquisite grounds are a shining example of the refined, manicured beauty of French garden styles.

 With this style of garden, the house is the focus and there are usually paths which lead outwork from the home.
-Geometric plans are utilized and symmetry is a chief concern.
+Utilize geometric plans as symmetry is a chief concern.
 In general, a central axis will lead away from the home, which is perpendicular to the residence.